adrianvla/geo-game/README.md

 # Updates

 ## Update v1.1:
-  - Fixed map not working on Firefox \n
+  - Fixed map not working on Firefox
   - Added auto-submit
   - Fixed game-crash a player didn't answer on the first question
   - Bug Fixes